SiddeshSambasivam/SiddeshSambasivamWebsite/content/blog/cs-concepts/_index.md

 ---
 # Page title

-title: Understanding computer science concepts
+title: 🥽 Understanding computer science fundamentals
 linktitle: Understanding computer science concepts

 summary: A collection of learning notes about foundational concepts and theories in computer science, serving as a quick reference for understanding core principles.

-# yyyy-mm-dd
-date: 2024-03-09
+date: 2024-03-07

 type: book